Dalle2fan/MC-SeedLocator/README.md

 ## **Features**
 - Define custom biomes, including islands, valleys, and encircling terrain
 - Find structures with biome constraints, height ranges, and minimum counts
-- Locate clustered structures and biome combinations
+- Locate clustered structures (structures next to each other) and biome combinations
 - Set biome size requirements for more precise world generation

 ## **Usage**